ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ### Missing validation

-There're also tags which are not validated for now:
+There're also tags which are not validated:

 * `@mixes`
 * `@augments` / `@extends`